Safety sign: Portable signage

 For temporary situations such as wet floors, portable signs are used.
 They are designed to be self supporting and relatively easy to move once the task is complete.
 The 1914 Universal Safety Standards provided for a portable 'Danger' sign suitable for both hard floors and soft dirt.
 Portable signs can take a variety of forms, from a traffic cone with stick on letters, plastic a-frame signs, to safety signs mounted on poles with bases that enable movement.

-Wet floor signs are also intended to avoid legal liability from injury due to failing to warn of an unsafe condition.
+Wet floor signs are also intended to avoid the "slip and fall" legal liability from injury due to failing to warn of an unsafe condition.
 They are usually yellow.
 The warning is sometimes enhanced with new technology to provide audible warnings.
 Robotic cleaning equipment can use wet floor signs with sonar gadgetry to know when its job is finished.